adlnet/xAPI-Spec/xAPI.md

 Example endpoint: http://example.com/xAPI/activities/state

-Stores, fetches, or deletes the document specified by the given stateId that exists in the context of the specified Activity, agent, and registration (if specified).
+Stores, fetches, or deletes the document specified by the given stateId that exists in the context of the specified Activity, Agent, and registration (if specified).

 Returns: (PUT | POST | DELETE) 204 No Content, (GET) 200 OK - State Content
 <table>